9 Content Ideas to Jumpstart Your Video Marketing Strategy

 2. Employee Spotlights

 Video can be a medium to not only showcase your business, products and services, but also can help attract talent to your company.
 Showcase your company by highlighting great employees.
 Have a funny project manager?
 Interview them and show them around the office, talking and working.
 Employee spotlights can be done on executive and leadership members, but also for standout employees in internal divisions.
-Showcasing star employees shows that your company appreciates its team members and cultivates a great team
+Showcasing star employees shows that your company appreciates its team members and cultivates a great team environment for them.

 3. How to and tutorials